ilario23/PWA-GoNuts/docs/USER_GUIDE.md

 2. You can use all features without internet
 3. Changes sync to cloud when you're back online

+### Realtime Sync

+When online, the app uses **Realtime sync** for instant cross-device updates:

+- Changes on one device appear immediately on others
+- Connection status shown in the app header
+- **Green indicator**: Connected to Realtime
+- **Gray indicator**: Disconnected (changes will sync when reconnected)

 ### Using the App Offline

 **What Works Offline**: